- Search The Registry

 *Bobby Seale was born on this date in 1936.
 He is a Black political activist and author.

 In 1969 Seale was indicted in Chicago for conspiracy to incite riots during the Democratic national convention the previous year.
 The court refused to allow him to have his choice of lawyer.
 When Seale repeatedly rose to insist that he was being denied his constitutional right to counsel, the judge ordered him bound and gagged in the courtroom.
 He was convicted of 16 counts of contempt and sentenced to four years in prison.
 In 1970–71 he and a co-defendant were tried for the 1969 murder of a Black Panther suspected of being a police informer.
 The six-month-long trial ended with a hung jury.
-Seale was one of a generation of young Black activist who broke away from the traditionally nonviolent American Civil Rights Movement of the 20th century to preach a doctrine of Black empowerment.
+Seale was a generation of young Black activists who broke away from the traditionally nonviolent American Civil Rights Movement of the 20th century to preach a doctrine of Black empowerment.

-Following the dismissal of murder charges against him in 1971, Seale somewhat moderated his more militant views and devoted his time to effecting change from within the system.
+Following the dismissal of murder charges against him in 1971, Seale moderated his more militant views and devoted his time to effecting change from within the system.
 Following his release from prison, Seale renounced violence as a means to an end and announced his intention to work within the political process.
 He ran for mayor of Oakland in 1973, finishing second.

 In 2006, he appeared in the documentary The U.S. vs. John Lennon to discuss his friendship with John Lennon.
 Since 2013, Seale has been seeking to produce a screenplay he wrote based on his autobiography, Seize the Time: The Eighth Defendant.
 He co-authored Power to the People: The World of the Black Panthers, a 2016 book.
 He has been married twice and has two children.